nsharpe-rise8/RiseU-Engineering-101/curriculum/Chapter-2-CI-CD.md

 After completing this chapter, you will be able to:

 - Setup SCA linting
-- Create Build steps and artifacts
+- Create build steps and artifacts
+- Create automated unit, integration, and e2e tests
--
+- Use secret enviornment variables

 ## Getting Started